About Us

 Chairman and Non-executive Director

 Peter Richards joined the GrainCorp Board in November 2015 and was appointed Chairman in March 2020.
-Mr Richards is a member of the Audit and Risk Committee, the Remuneration and Nominations Committee and the Sustainability Committee.
+Mr Richards is a member of the People, Remuneration and Nominations Committee and the Safety, Health and Environment Committee.

-Mr Richards is currently Chairman of EMECO Holdings Limited (a director since 2010) and was appointed Chairman of Spenda Limited (formerly Cirralto Limited) in January 2018, having served as a Non-executive Director since December 2017.
-He was previously Chairman of Elmore Limited (retiring in December 2021).
+Mr Richards was appointed Chairman of Spenda Limited (formerly Cirralto Limited) in January 2018, having served as a Non-executive Director since December 2017, and appointed Chairman of Symal Group Limited in November 2024.
+He was previously Chairman of Elmore Limited (retiring in December 2021) and EMECO Holdings Limited (resigned May 2024).

 Show more